AllBev JordanCommunity News

 “Our guiding principle of putting health before profit means we remain focused on building long-term partnerships that deliver meaningful benefits for our members.
 This includes providing access to innovative models of care and alternate treatments at home, as well as securing purchasing arrangements to help keep the cost of health services and premiums affordable and deliver more value for our members.”

-Norwest Private Hcf And Healthscope Issue
+Norwest Private HCF and Healthscope Issue

 A statement from Healthscope posted on the Norwest Private Hospital site called it a “disappointing outcome, and certainly not our preferred option.”